WRAPUP 1-Olympics-Cycling-Golden Ganna powers Italy to victory in team pursuit thriller | Sports-Games

 Australia won the ride-off for bronze after New Zealand suffered a crash.
 Britain, who had bossed the event since 2008 but were thrashed by the Danes in controversial circumstances on Tuesday, had to settle for seventh.
 Denmark ripped up the team pursuit blueprint when they smashed the world record three times to win gold at the 2020 world championships in Berlin.

 Perhaps it took a toll on the Danes, but the Italians did not care as their anthem sounded around the arena.
-The men's sprint got underway on Wednesday flying Dutchmen Jeffrey Hoogland and Harrie Lavreysen living up to their favorites' tag in the opening rounds.
+The men's sprint got under way on Wednesday flying Dutchmen Jeffrey Hoogland and Harrie Lavreysen living up to their favourites' tag in the opening rounds.

 Having combined to win gold in the team sprint the day before, they could not be separated as they set an identical time of 9.215 in the 200m flying start.
 Both then eased through two more rounds to take their place among the last 12 who will go again on Thursday.